 Sarah couldn’t believe her ears when I told her that we’d managed to win the trip — we’d been hoping to go to Vegas sometime soon anyway (to coincide with a hopeful trip to Bloggers in Sin City in May), but this was totally some very delicious Sauza icing on the cake!

 I have to thank PartyPeopleTO and PRAXIS PR for the awesome party they put together and the amazing opportunity for Sarah and I to explore Las Vegas together!
 I really look forward to seeing what comes next!

 As any good party of Tweeples, though, PartyPeopleTO made sure that no one would be leaving empty-handed and that the Sauza Sin shots would keep flowing well after the end of the party:

-It’s the time of the year where the crazy outfits come out, dentists make a killing Sure, I could always go to a store and buy a Batman costume or something, but this is only an indicator of a pattern that haunts me every year:
+It’s the time of the year where the crazy outfits come out, and dentists make a killing.
+Sure, I could always go to a store and buy a Batman costume or something, but this is only an indicator of a pattern that haunts me every year:

 I have an amazing idea for a Halloween costume.
 Past examples include Link from the Legend of Zelda series, King Bowser Koopa from the Super Mario Bros. series or a dark Medieval knight clad in some bad-ass armour.
 I’d win every costume competition and have every head in the room to see how awesome I looked!

 I realize that somehow it’s already late September or early October and there’s no way I’ll be able to put an awesome Halloween costume together in time.

 Get through Halloween with some mediocre store-bought costume, vowing that I’ll have something way more awesome next year.

 Spend the year doing everything but sort out a wicked costume idea.